 Whatever exercise you choose, it’s important to examine your feet after each workout and care for any cuts or blisters immediately, Dr. Primack says.
 Wear shoes that fit well and are made for the kind of activity you do.
 This guide to finding your perfect pair can help.

-Finally, call your doctor if a cut, sore, blister, or bruise on your feet or toes doesn’t improve after two days.
+Finally, call your doctor if a cut, sore, blister, or bruise on your feet doesn’t improve after two days.